PCN DES Calculator 2026/27

 What is included

-ARRS ready reckoner, enhanced access, IIF and practice-level capacity and access planning views.
+ARRS ready reckoner, enhanced access, IIF and the practice-level GP reimbursement scheme using £4.57 × practice adjusted population.

 Who it is for